 There are millions of confirmed depression sufferers.
 However, the actual number of people suffering from the depressive disorder might be even higher than reported.
 One of the issues that can stand in the way of accurate reporting, diagnosis and even treatment is the misconception towards depression.
 Neurocore addresses these misconceptions.

 One misconception of depression is that it is the same as feeling sad.
 While it is common for people to say that they are depressed when they are sad about something, there is more to depression than just mere sadness.
 As a matter of fact, many people who suffer from depression often report a state of numbness as opposed to an overwhelming sad emotion.
-Learn more about Neurocore at Crunchbase.
+See more information about Neurocore at Linkedin.com.

 Another misconception is that depression can only be treated with antidepressants.
 There is this movement going around where people are saying that if the person is not on anti-depressants, then he is not depressed.
 This is dangerous because depression is a highly varied issue.
 This can also cause many people to go without diagnosis because of shame or fear of ridicule because they don’t have the right type of depression.